|

 disagreed.

-anybody would want to put so much money into that site?,"
+why anybody would want to put so much money into that

-said Fred Freer.
-We could spend our money on a lot more
+site?," said Fred Freer.
+We could spend our money on a

 "Currently, there are

-located off River Road, was added to [the] list
+is located off River Road, was added to [the]

 "With the designation decision, town

-subside.
-The following is a summary of events which may lead
+to subside.
+The following is a summary of events which

 year.